danjones1986/site/docs/_posts/2021-03-14-manipulating-pipelines-with-templates-and-expressions.md

 Extension templates can be stored in another repository and shared with other pipelines, which is great for company policy templates, you can even use Azure DevOps environments approvals and checks section to enforce that a deployment must implement a given template or it won't be able to execute.

-If you moved our templates file in to a repository called `automation`, we could then use it by using a repository resource similar to the below example.
+If you moved our templates file in to a repository called `automation`, we could then implement it by using a repository resource similar to the one below.

 ```yml
 resources: